Autofire/octo-project/README.md

-# octo-project
+# Slug of Hungering
-Game made for the 8x8 Game Jam
+A game made for the 8x8 Game Jam.
+You can see it in action here: https://autofire.itch.io/slug-of-infinite-hunger